Weymouth Town, Massachusetts Therapists

 • Anxiety due to fears of racial persecution

-To compound these racial issues, over 10 percent of the city’s population is foreign-born and may feel anxiety or depression over being far from their homeland and family.
+To compound these racial issues, over 13% of the city’s population is foreign-born and may feel anxiety or depression over being far from their homeland and family.

 Poverty in Weymouth Town